 When it comes to addressing insomnia causes and solutions, there are things you can do at home to help yourself.
 Sleep experts recommend:

-- Drinking warm milk, which has tryptophan, the building block of serotonin associated with the sleep-wake transition
+- Drinking warm milk, especially before bedtime, which has tryptophan, the building block of serotonin associated with the sleep-wake transition

 - Having some chamomile tea, which has flavonoids that act with the brain’s benzodiazepine receptors during a sleep-wake transition